tmarcelle/invoicer/README.md

    - Again, the goal was to see what could be done with the on a single page, so I tried to keep things as simple as possible.
 I went as minimal as possible
 4. Will there be more apps like this?
     - I do intend to create more apps that follow this pattern.
+5. What do I do if something is broken or not working correctly?
+   - Feel free to fork the repo and update as you see fit.